 How to Make Chocolate Cherry Mice

-- In the microwave or over the stove, melt the chocolate chips and shortening together.
+- In the microwave or over the stove, melt the chocolate.
 Stir until smooth.

-- Holding a cherry by its stem, dip it into the chocolate and then press a chocolate kiss onto the cherry.
+- Holding a cherry by its stem, dip it into the chocolate.
+Place on a baking sheet covered with wax paper.

-- Wedge peanut halves between the cherry and chocolate kiss to make the ears.
+- Press a chocolate kiss to the front of the cherry.
+Wedge peanut halves between the cherry and chocolate kiss to make the ears.